-Highly Skilled Emergency Care
+Highly Skilled Emergency Care 24/7

 A team of physicians, nurses and staff work in cooperation with other in-house specialists to provide efficient, quality treatment for a number of complex problems, unpredictable injuries and sudden illnesses, including:

-- Management of acute back pain
+- Acute back pain

-- Expertise in lacerations, crush injuries and abrasions
+- Lacerations, crush injuries and abrasions

-- Evaluation and management of acute abdominal pain
+- Acute abdominal pain

 - Acute eye conditions